 request and receive from the Lender, on a free of charge basis a document certifying the fact that all obligations arising from the Agreement between the Parties have been settled.
 In case all obligations have not been settled yet, the Lender is to mention the contractual obligations having failed to be fulfilled and the deadlines and conditions under which the Borrower is bound to fully settle such contractual obligations that have failed to be accomplished;

 withdraw from the Agreement within 14 calendar days as of signing the Agreement, without any penalty by notifying the Lender in writing in accordance with the Clause 19 of the Agreement.
-In such case the Buyer within 15 (fifteen) calendar days repays the Lender the remaining amount of the Loan and the interest that shall be duly calculated in Accordance with the AIR; in such case, the Lender shall be entitled to withhold the commission relating to the credit file review, in terms of the relevant Borrower, as well as the non-reimbursable taxes payable by the Lender to the public administration in terms of the Agreement (if applicable), and the payment of accumulated interests of such Borrower to the Lender as of the Agreement conclusion until the advance reimbursement date
+In such case the Buyer repays the Lender the remaining amount of the Loan and the interest that shall be duly calculated in Accordance with the AIR; in such case, the Lender shall be entitled to withhold the commission relating to the credit file review, in terms of the relevant Borrower, as well as the non-reimbursable taxes payable by the Lender to the public administration in terms of the Agreement (if applicable), and the payment of accumulated interests of such Borrower to the Lender as of the Agreement conclusion until the advance reimbursement date

 receive a written reply from the Lender regarding the requests and complaints submitted to the Lender in accordance with the Clause 19 of the Agreement within 30 days as of the registration of the Borrower’s request.